 You should be prepared to drive a manual campervan in Iceland.
-As with the rest of the world (besides the US), most of the campervans in Iceland are manual, but there are a few automatic vehicles.
-If you do require one an automatic vehicle make sure to book well in advance and expect to pay a premium for it.
+As with the rest of the world (besides the US), most campervans in Iceland are manual, but there are a few automatic vehicles.
+If you require an automatic vehicle, make sure to book well in advance and expect to pay a premium.

 Size of Your Campervan

 Consider the size of your campervan before you book.
 A few different size options are ideal for one, two, three, and up to five people.
 We went with a Happy 2 for the two of us.
 The van was spacious and comfortable for two people.